jennifer-culbertson/oels2025/oels_practical_wk3.md

   type: jsPsychHtmlButtonResponse,
   stimulus:
     "<h3>Instructions</h3> \
-  <p style='text-align:left'>In this experiment you will read English sentences, and determine if they sound\
+  <p style='width: 800px'>In this experiment you will read English sentences, and determine if they sound\
   grammatical to you.
 By grammatical, we mean whether you think a native speaker of\
   English could say this sentence in a conversation.
 In other words, do you think it\
   would sound odd for your friends to say this to you, as if they don't speak English natively?</p>\
-  <p style='text-align:left'>We are <b>not</b> concerned with whether the sentence would be graded highly\
+  <p style='width: 800px'>We are <b>not</b> concerned with whether the sentence would be graded highly\
   by a writing teacher: we do not care about points of style or clarity, and we do\
   not care about the grammar rules that you learned in school (who versus whom,\
   ending a sentence with a preposition, etc).
 Instead, we are interested in whether\